kiro6/penetration-testing-notes/Penetration Testing/Kerberos attacks/README.md

 ```

 ## Kerberoasting
+- Kerberoasting focuses on the acquisition of TGS tickets, specifically those related to services operating under user accounts in Active Directory (AD)
-Kerberoasting is an attack against service accounts that allows an attacker to perform an offline password-cracking attack against the Active Directory account associated with the service.
+- Kerberoasting is an attack against service accounts that allows an attacker to perform an offline password-cracking attack against the Active Directory account associated with the service.

 ### From Linux